laxmanhadagali/PowerBI/README.md

 - Applied **grouping** to categorize data
 - Calculated **percentage values** for analysis and comparison
 - Improved understanding of business logic using DAX

+###  Day 5 – Sales Analysis & Ranking
+- Calculated total sales for each country
+- Ranked countries based on total sales
+- Created measures to calculate sum of sales
+- Performed aggregation for comparative analysis